 Day rides don’t have to begin at your own back door.
 You can explore further afield by driving or taking the train to a different start point.
 If you’re travelling by train, you can come back via a different station.
 If you’re travelling by car, one parent can stay with the children – perhaps in a café – while the other rides back to pick up the car.

 Your bike will probably be in good running order if you use it often.
 Your family’s bikes might not be.
-Mostly that’s because you’re not riding them, and a problem that you would correct could go unnoticed – and get worse.
+Mostly that’s because they’re not riding them, and a problem that you would have corrected on your own bike could go unnoticed – and get worse.

-The more you can involve your family in the ride, the more they’ll get out of it.
-Where does your partner want to go?
-Your children?
-Discuss the route options together.
-Use the map to talk through the realities of the route.
-This is useful during the ride too.
-If anyone’s getting tired, it helps to be able to say: ‘Look, we’re nearly there.
-Lunch is just round this corner.’
 You and your family may have different criteria for what constitutes a good bike ride.
-If your children are happy, however, you will be, so focus on what they want.
+If your children are happy, however, you will be, to, so focus on what they want.
 Children are often more impressed with the cake they can have in the café than with nice scenery.